-My recommendation is that you ask your Solicitor or Real estate agent, to confirm whether the property needs any special approvals, referring to above Acts.
+You should also you ask your property lawyer or real estate agent to confirm whether the property needs any special approvals, considering to the above Acts.

 Can foreigners buy land in Korea?

-Yes, foreigners generally don’t have any issues to buy land.
+Yes!
+Foreigners generally don’t have any issues buying land, which is unique.
 This is a great benefit and not always the case in developing countries like Thailand.

-If you want to learn more about how it works when buying land in Korea, I recommend you to read my separate guide that explains in which countries foreigners can buy land in Asia.
+If you want to learn more about how it works when buying land in Korea, I recommend you to read my separate article.

-The biggest banks like HSBC, Standard Chartered, Citibank, Agricultural Bank of China and China Construction Bank all have offices in Korea.
+International banks like HSBC, Standard Chartered, Citibank, Agricultural Bank of China, and China Construction Bank all have offices in Korea.

-But, it’s difficult for non-residents to apply for local mortgages.
+With that said, it’s difficult for non-residents to apply for local property loans.

-Like in Japan, you usually need to reside in Korea, and preferably be a permanent resident.
+The same as for Japan, you usually need to reside in Korea, and preferably be a permanent resident.
 Having a Korean spouse might also help you.

 Standard Chartered Korea is one bank that offers mortgages to foreigners that reside in Korea and that I recommend you to contact.